 In addition to completing the on-line application, please do the following:

-Have an official copy of your transcript sent to the address below, either electronically or as a hard copy.
+Have an official copy of your transcript sent as directed on the application website, https://etap.nsf.gov/award/4259/opportunity/5084 .
 Official copies are only valid if sent directly from the registrar's office.
 If you attended more than one college or university you must have transcripts sent from each institution.
-If you are able to obtain an unofficial copy of your transcript, sending it may facilitate early file review.
-Send it via e-mail to firstname.lastname@example.org.
-Please include the following text as the subject line “VIMS REU Program 2020 – Unofficial transcript for yourname".

 Please note that applicants must be enrolled in a degree program leading to an associate’s or bachelor's degree.
 Questions about the process can be directed to ([[v|intern]]).

 *Please clear your browser’s cached data if you are having trouble accessing the application*